-Resolution 29.
+Resolution 25.
 Notice period for general meetings

-That a general meeting of the Company, other than an annual general meeting, may be called on not less than 14 clear days' notice, such authority to expire at the conclusion of the next annual general meeting unless such authority is renewed at a general meeting of the Company before then.
+That a general meeting of the Company, other than an annual general meeting, may be called on not less than 14 clear days' notice, such authority to expire at the conclusion of the next annual general meeting of the Company unless such authority is renewed at a general meeting of the Company before then.

-A member entitled to attend and vote at the annual general meeting can appoint a proxy or proxies to attend, speak and vote instead of that member.
+A member entitled to attend and vote at the AGM can appoint a proxy or proxies to attend, speak and vote instead of that member.

-A member may appoint more than one proxy in relation to the annual general meeting provided that each proxy is appointed to exercise the rights attached to a different share or shares held by the member
+A member may appoint more than one proxy in relation to the AGM provided that each proxy is appointed to exercise the rights attached to a different share or shares held by the member.